jgodwinWX/gefs-plots/README.md

         can see what it looks like).
 Finally, the script creates a few CSVs that are eventually read by htmlbuilder.py.
 These should be pretty self-explanatory. :)

+    3. ptype.png: stacked bar plot of the categorical precipitation type.
+Uses the number of members with the categorical precipitation type flag (snow, freezing rain, sleet, or liquid rain) set to 1.

 -htmlbuilder.py: First off, this does not build any (meaningful) HTML yet.
 It's still a work in
     progress!
 For now, it creates some more detailed ensemble plots including plumes and box and whisker plots.